 Currently, a new MPLS specific WAN Link definition (that is, Access Type) is available.
-When a new Private MPLS Access Type is selected, you can define MPLS queues associated with the WAN Link.
+When a new Private MPLS Access Type is selected, you can define the MPLS queues associated with the WAN Link.
 This allows a single VIP with multiple DSCP tags that correspond to the provider’s queuing implementation for the MPLS WAN Link.
 This maps the Intranet Service to multiple MPLS Queues on a single MPLS WAN Link.

-Allows MPLS providers to identify traffic based on DSCP markings so that class of service can be applied by the provider.
+Allows MPLS providers to identify traffic based on DSCP markings so that the class of service can be applied by the provider.

-If you have existing MPLS configurations and would like to implement the Private MPLS Access Type, please contact Citrix Support for assistance.
+If you have existing MPLS configurations and would like to implement the Private MPLS Access Type, contact Citrix Support for assistance.